Oflucoder/termuxwc/README.md

+im stuck in a debugging loop right now, sorry. im still fighting, pathing -> build error fixing.

-github repository for my attempt for developing a wayland compositor for rootless android devices running termux. it only displays a black screen for now. pixman doesnt work, need to fix. u are free to contribute.
+github repository for my attempt for developing a wayland compositor. u are free to contribute. much love.
 # termuxwc